SeanMcP/seanmcp.com/src/content/add-text-to-the-beginning-of-every-file.md

 ---
 title: Add text to the beginning of every file
 description:
-  Using a shell script to add a line to every file with a given extension
+  Using a shell script to add a line to every file with a given extension.
 date: 2020-12-18T12:00-0400
 tags:
   - Articles